Frequently Asked Questions

 - See the FEAS page for more details.

-Applicants can receive bonus points for entry to UNSW through three schemes: HSC plus, Elite Athletes and Performers, and the ACCESS scheme.
+Applicants can receive adjustment factors for entry to UNSW through three schemes: HSC plus, Elite Athletes and Performers, and the ACCESS scheme.
 The details of these schemes are outlined below.

 - Students automatically receive bonus points added to their ATAR based on their performance in relevant subjects.